We4TechAI/code-generator/README.md

 ## Features

-- **Easy Code Generation:** Generate code based on natural language prompts.
+- **Easy Code Generation:** Generate code based on natural language prompts
+- **Code Analysis:** Analyze Python code for metrics, complexity, and best practices
+- **Detailed Reports:** Generate markdown reports with code analysis insights
-- **File Output:** Write the generated code directly to a specified file.
+- **File Management:** Write generated code and analysis reports to specified files
-- **CLI and API Support:** Use via a command-line interface or import as a Python module.
+- **CLI and API Support:** Use via command-line interface or import as a Python module
-- **Configurable:** Customize model parameters like temperature, token limits, and more.
+- **Configurable:** Customize model parameters like temperature, token limits, and more

 ## Installation